4ch12dy/xia0LLDB/README.md

 - `pcc`  is alias of  `process connect connect://127.0.0.1:1234 `
 - `xbr   `  set breakpoint at OC class method although strip symbol like:`xbr "-[yourClass yourMethod]"`
 - `sbt` the replacement of `bt` , it can restore frame OC symbol on stackframe. if you want to restore block symbol, you can use the ida python script provided to get block symbol json file. then input `sbt -f  block_json_file_path`  in lldb.
 Beside it can show more infomation: mem address, file address
-- `xutil` this command has some useful tools, like:`xutil -s moduleName` print the silde of given module
+- `xutil` this command has some useful tools(maybe fixable)
+- `info` very useful command to get info of address/function/module and so on
 - `ivars`  print all ivars of OC object (iOS Only)
 - `methods`print all methods of OC object (iOS Only)
 - `choose` get instance object of given class name, a lldb version of cycript's choose command